Kimbal Musk Launches a Charitable DAO

 Zendoo enables developers and businesses to deploy private and public blockchains with unmet scalability, flexibility, and throughput to support any real-world needs.

 Consensus 2022, the must-attend crypto and blockchain experience of the year, is heading to Austin, Texas, from June 9-12, 2022.
 This is the only festival showcasing and celebrating all sides of the blockchain and crypto ecosystems, and their wide-reaching effect on commerce, culture and communities.
-Register now for the lowest price.
+Register now for the lowest price

-Putting the news in perspective The Takeaway Death Is a Disease (Is Bitcoin the Cure?)
 If you want to live forever, you need a money fit for purpose.
 Bitcoin, for many, is the ticket.
 It's the first, largest and most decentralized cryptocurrency.
 It's widely adopted – from retail investors to pension funds to nation-states.
 It has a durable brand.
 There's a case to be made that it's the most recent "Lindy" invention, the idea that ancient phenomena are less perishable by virtue of being around the longest.

 But who would want to live forever?
 As a historical fact, it turns out, many early adopters of cryptocurrency, that's who!
 How fitting!
 Transhumanists, a broad category of people who want to improve the human condition – extending life or extinguishing death, spreading happiness and eradicating suffering through technology – looked at bitcoin as a powerful tool in their arsenal.